brygoh/login-backend/README.md

-# Tech-Stack

-NodeJS / MongoDB
+# Login with Admin Dashboard
+It is a web application with supports login and admin dashboard.

-# Overview
+# Project Description

-Simple backend that stores user data on MongoDB.
-Able to add, edit and delete.<br/>
+Users can login using their google account and only added users that exist in the server can login.
+There is separation of duties, only admins are able to view the admin dashboard.

+This project is built using **NodeJS** and database using **MongoDB**

 ```
-Schema: {
+user: {
   email: string
   name: string
   role: string
 }
 ```

-# Description

-Used Google Client API to authenticate valid Google Account <br />
-Used MongoDB to authenticate users' role by: useState, useEffect, axios.get... etc

-- Users have two roles: Admin and Normal (Non-Admin)
-- Webpage supposedly has successful login landing page for both admin and non admin users
-- Webpage supposedly has login failure login landing page for both admin and non admin users
+# How to Install and Run the Project
 - clone the project with:
 ```
-git clone https://github.com/brygoh/login-backend name OR
+git clone https://github.com/brygoh/login-frontend name OR
 download zip
 ```
 - open project on Visual Studio Code